H4HWV2011/msjarvis-public-docs/thesis/13-qualia-engine-and-introspective-state.md

 - **Status and performance summaries**
   Health endpoints and summary documents already provide higher‑level status, such as which services are up, which ports are active, and which subsystems have recently passed or failed checks.
 An explicit introspective service can overlay additional aggregate metrics, such as error rates, distribution of evaluation scores, the most frequently used memory sources, or shifts in lens usage over time.

 Consumers of this information—schedulers, dashboards, research tools, or further optimization layers—can choose whether to work directly with structured fields, narrative descriptions, or both, depending on their needs.
+Figure 13.1 shows how audit, coordination, and research layers consume these records.

 ---